 Adopt-A-Kettle in Lucas CountyEvery year The Salvation Army encourages groups, organizations, families, and individuals to participate in our Adopt-A-Kettle program during our annual Red Kettle Campaign.
 It's a great way to show your support of The Salvation Army.
 These funds are invested back into our community by offering food assistance, utility assistance, emergency help, and so much more.

-Its easy!
-Simply contact Jen Conley, Director of Marketing and Public Relations.
+It's easy!
+Simply contact Megan, Director of Marketing and Public Relations.
 She will be happy to help you figure out a date, time, and location that best suits your needs!

 Phone: 419-241-1138 x116

 Adopt-A-Kettle is when groups or individuals volunteer to take responsibility of a Salvation Army Red Kettle for a time period during the holiday season.
 You let us know when and where works best for you, and then we do our best to schedule you or your group at that location!

 What is the time commitment?